andyfitzsuse/osam/README.md

 Currently OSAM is a very simple VUE.js app that is being bundled in Electron for distribution as an offline app.

 The example files hosted in this repo are for testing only.
-Ideally OSAM will work as a DAM for various projects using their own files.
+Ideally OSAM will work as a DAM for various projects using their own files and style parameters.

 - [x] live SVG styling with external CSS